 - Consider working with a free online energy tracking program such as Energy Star Portfolio Manager or an online audit resource like the Cool Schools Challenge.

 - Connect student learning with sustainability action.
 Learning Lab offers high-quality classroom content — over 450 lessons — for teachers from kindergarten to high school.
-You can find modules to educate students about energy production and energy efficiency by searching by theme, learning standard, teaching method, or keyword.
+Use the "Advanced Filters" to find more than 50 lessons at all grade levels that increase your students' energy literacy.
+You can find more modules to educate students about sustainability by searching Learning Lab's catalog by theme, primary subject, grade or keyword.

 - Check the Green Strides portal from the Department of Education’s Green Ribbon Schools program for updated resources from federal agencies and partners.